AndreaCrotti/ep2013/tdd/unit.rst

 Unit test
 =========

 ..
-The good news though is that Python is really awesome for writing
-.. unit tests, (I even used it in the past to unit test java code with
+Well for me the consequence the only way to sleep at night
+.. given all these possible sources of disasters just behind the
+.. corner is to really be methodic about testing.

 ..
-Jython for example).
+And the good news though is that Python is really awesome for writing
+.. tests.

+..
+In this talk I will only concentrate on unit testing even if the
+.. same principles apply for other things.

 ..
 A unit test is small, isolated, testing a very small part of the
 .. code.
 When a test fail you would know the 5-lines range of code